Microbial-derived Fibres are Proving to be a Sustainable Game Changer

 Mechanical Properties of Microbial-derived Fibre is Boosting its Demand in F&B and Healthcare Sector

 Gut health has indeed gained significant attention and awareness in recent years.
 Researchers and health professionals have increasingly recognized the crucial role that the gut plays in overall health and well-being.
 With the increasing awareness of gut health, people are taking a more proactive approach to support their digestive well-being.
 This includes adopting gut-friendly diets, using probiotic and prebiotic supplements, and seeking guidance from healthcare professionals to optimize gut health.
-This factor is anticipated to drive the market expansion throughout the forecast period.
+This factor is anticipated to drive the high protein flour market growth throughout the forecast period.
 In addition, microbial fibres can also be used in reconstructive surgeries owing to their mechanical properties such as high tensile strength, low inflammation induction, elasticity and water retention rate and low level of cytotoxic effects.

 Apart from this microbial cellulose has also found applications in food safety, gas and biomedical applications.
 Additionally, the U.S. Food and Drug Administration has regarded microbial-derived fibre to be safe for applications in the food and beverage industries.
 As a result, It has potential uses in conventional desserts, vegetarian meat, food packaging, low cholesterol diet, food/beverage additives, and other areas.
-All these factors are responsible for encouraging the use of microbial-derived fibre across various industries, which in turn is boosting the market growth during the forecast period.
+All these factors are responsible for encouraging the use of microbial-derived fibre across various industries, which in turn is boosting the calcium propionate market forecast during the forecast period.

 Recent Trends in the Microbial-Derived Fibre Industry